VolkmarR/DotNet9_WebExample/Step4.md

 ~~~
 </details>

-Remove the call of getQuestions from the methods ask and vote
+Remove the call of getQuestions from the methods add and vote.

-<details><summary>Add connection to hub and register to the refresh message to call getQuestions</summary>
+<details><summary>Add connection to hub and register to the refresh message to call getQuestions.</summary>

 ~~~js
 // app.mount("#questionView");